bleds22e/PP_shifts/README.md

 # PP Shifts
 ## "Temporal changes in species composition affect a ubiquitous species' views of patch quality"

-This repo contains analyses for my project on how _C. penicillatus's_ perception of patch quality has changed through time in response to the colonization of _c. baileyi_ at The Protal Project.
+This repo contains analyses for my project on how _C. penicillatus's_ perception of patch quality has changed through time in response to the colonization of _C. baileyi_ at The Protal Project.

 The manuscript for this project is currently under review at Ecology.